peteroupc/CBOR-Java/api/com.upokecenter.util.ExtendedRational.md

 ## Constructors

 * `ExtendedRational(BigInteger numerator,
-                BigInteger denominator)`<br>
+                BigInteger denominator) PeterO.ExtendedRational`<br>
  Deprecated.
-Initializes a new instance of the class.
+Initializes a new instance of the PeterO.ExtendedRational class.

 ## Methods